 At Circulon, we’re confident ours are the best saucepan sets around.
 We’re pioneers of our Total® non-stick cookware technology, so you can guarantee you won’t lose any of your lovingly prepared food to the bottom of your pan, while the even heat distribution that’s standard across our range will ensure every single carrot and piece of potato cooks at the same rate.

-Every single one of our pan sets is oven-proof up to variable temperatures, so you can take your meat straight from the hob to the oven, and everything is dishwasher-safe, so you don’t have to spend hours washing up.
+Each one of our pan sets is oven-proof up to variable temperatures, so you can take your meat straight from the hob to the oven.
+Plus, everything is dishwasher-safe, so you don’t have to spend hours washing up.

-We’re so confident in the quality of our pans that we also offer a hassle-free lifetime guarantee; if you’re not happy with their non-stick performance, we’ll replace them for free, meaning you can tuck into a delicious roast every week.
+We’re so confident in the quality of our pans that we also offer a hassle-free lifetime guarantee.
+So, if you’re not happy with their non-stick performance, we’ll replace them for free, meaning you can tuck into a delicious roast every week.

 Decide on the Centrepiece of Your Roast